Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Will CBD Calm My Dog?

 CBD won’t treat hyperkinesis, but it can help prevent triggers that will cause hyperactive behaviors.
+When a CBD product interacts with the central and peripheral nervous systems, it can provide a host of therapeutic benefits.

 man giving cbd oil to his dog

-Image Credit: Erin_Hinterland, Pixabay
+Image By: Erin_Hinterland, Pixabay

 It is important to note that while CBD may help calm some dogs, it is not a sedative or a psychoactive and will not cause the same high as marijuana.